r-lib/vctrs/README.md

 ## Motivation

-The original motivation for vctrs from two separate, but related problems.
+The original motivation for vctrs from two separate but related problems.
 The first problem is that `base::c()` has rather undesirable behaviour when you mix different S3 vectors: